2019 TechLearn Faculty Conference

 Dr. Sarah Fischbach is a Visiting Assistant Professor.
 Sarah received her PhD from New Mexico State University, Las Cruces, 2013 and her research focuses on marketing ethics and pedagogy.
 She has presented pedagogical techniques at national conferences including Society of Marketing Advances, Marketing Educators Association Conference, and National Conference for Sales Professionals, she has also published articles on the ethics and the use of graphic novels as training tools in the Journal of Business Ethics and Journal of Consumer Research.
 She has co-authored several articles on pedagogical techniques in the classroom.
 Her recent work on the ethics of native advertising and sponsored content has been widely accepted in the academic community.
 Her professional experience includes holding positions in professional sales and marketing for small, large, profit, non-profit and government organizations.
 She is an award winning Fortune 500 sales professional receiving national business development manager and account manager in 2005.
 Dr. Fischbach is the President-Elect of the Marketing Educators Association (MEA) Conference http://www.marketingeducators.org where theories and ideas are communicated across campuses and across borders.
 She is a long-time member of the American Marketing Association and continues to build community relationships to improve professional and academic success in the classroom.

 Dr. Veronica Guerreo is the Associate Dean for Undergraduate Studies and Professor at Cal Lutheran University.
-Veronica has over 15 years of Marketing Communications experience in the technology industry.
+Veronica has more than 15 years of Marketing Communications experience in the technology industry.
 Her professional background in the private sector included developing and implementing marketing programs in support of strategic partnerships between both small and large organizations.
 She has worked for BBDO, 3Com, GRC International, and KPMG Consulting.

 As a Marketing Director for KPMG Consulting, Veronica was responsible for strategic marketing initiatives with over 40 external alliance organizations including Oracle, SAP, Microsoft and Cisco Systems and served on the marketing leadership team during the re-branding of the consulting organization.
 She has provided consulting to entrepreneurs regarding brand position and strategic marketing plans.